7 minute read

 Help the model reason better.
 Give it reference material so it can look up the right flags.
 I tried parsing man pages into flag indexes, fetching tldr pages as documentation, grepping man pages for relevant keywords, and hardcoding cheat sheets in the system prompt.
 The model sees the right flag in the docs but can’t reason about it and apply it.

 Give it solved problems to copy.
-Instead of documentation, inject Q/A pairs the model can pattern-match against — “find files larger than 100MB” → find . -size +100M.
+Instead of documentation, inject Q/A pairs the model can pattern-match against, like “find files larger than 100MB” → find . -size +100M.
 Static few-shot uses 8 fixed examples.
 Dynamic few-shot picks the 8 most similar from a bank using token-overlap similarity.
-Accuracy depends on bank size — 76 hand-crafted examples scored 69% but that was inflated by test-set leakage.
-I went back to tldr, this time using it as solved examples instead of documentation: 20k+ community-written Q/A pairs for ~3k commands, parsed into a SQLite FTS5 index with additional macOS-specific overrides.
-This is what hunch ships.
+Accuracy depends on bank size.
+I went back to tldr, this time using it as solved examples instead of documentation: 20k+ community-written Q/A pairs for ~3k commands, parsed into a SQLite FTS5 index.
+That alone got accuracy to ~68%.
+Adding targeted macOS overrides, tiered retrieval (overrides → macOS-specific → common), a tuned prompt, and lightweight command validation pushed it to ~83%.

 Add sampling diversity.
-At temperature 0 the model is deterministic — majority vote across multiple runs returns the same wrong answer.
+At temperature 0 the model is mostly deterministic, but not fully: accuracy swings 64–76% across runs even with the same prompts.
 Without the example bank, raising temperature to 0.3 with 3 samples actually makes things worse (39% vs 41%).
-But on top of the example bank it pushes accuracy to 73%: examples anchor the direction, temperature explores alternatives, majority vote filters outliers.
+On top of the example bank, self-consistency kills the variance: 67–69% range (2pp) instead of 64–76% (12pp).
+Same average, but you know what you’re getting.
+For a tool you use dozens of times a day, predictability matters.
 Tradeoff: 1.3s instead of 0.4s.

 The full benchmark suite (100 prompts, all approaches, raw results) is in the hunch repo.